Edmundo Pérez Zujovic

-Edmundo Pérez Zujovic (May 11, 1912 - June 8, 1971) was a Chilean businessman and politician, militant of the Christian Democratic Party (PDC).
+Edmundo Pérez Zujovic (May 11, 1912 – June 8, 1971) was a Chilean businessman and politician, militant of the Christian Democratic Party (PDC).
 He served as Minister of State during the government of president Eduardo Frei Montalva, in the administration he led the Public Works and Interior portfolios.

 In 1969 he was accused by the left-wing opposition of being the main person responsible for the Puerto Montt massacre – the death of eleven residents at the hands of Carabineros de Chile during an eviction procedure for an illegal land occupation.
 On June 8, 1971, during the government of socialist president Salvador Allende, he was assassinated by the far-left armed group Vanguardia Organizada del Pueblo (VOP) in retaliation for that massacre.

 Early years

 Edmundo Pérez Zujovic was born in the Chilean city of Antofagasta on May 11, 1912, son of Servando Pérez and Ángela Zujovic.
 He completed his secondary studies at the San Luis school in that city.
 At the age of eighteen, when his father died suddenly, he had to take care of his family: three younger brothers, his mother and the oldest of his brothers who was studying at the university in Santiago.
 For this reason he did not pursue higher education.
 Despite this, he managed to forge himself as an entrepreneur, particularly in the construction area in the north of his country.

 He participated in companies that developed the economic housing business, as well as others linked to the production of plaster and parquet.
-He was also a visionary and progressive businessman when he started fishing activities in the port of Iquique with the creation of the Guanaye company.
+He was also started fishing activities in the port of Iquique with the creation of the Guanaye company.
 He married Lydia Yoma, also from Antofagasta in 1938, with whom he had nine children: five daughters and four sons.
 His wife could never recover from her death and she died a few years later.
 His son Edmundo, also a Christian Democrat militant, would come to occupy in 2008 —during the first government of President Michelle Bachelet— the position of Interior Minister.

 As a founding member of the Falangist tent, Frei Montalva, his comrade, once in power, called him to serve as Minister of Public Works, first, and as Minister of the Interior, later.
 In the PDC he held the positions of communal president, national councilor and national vice president of the party.